Foothill screech owl: Distribution and habitat

 The foothill screech owl inhabits dense humid to wet rainforest, though exact details have not been documented.
 In elevation it mostly ranges between 250 and 1500 m and rarely up to 1800 m.

 Behavior

 Feeding

 The foothill screech owl's hunting practices have not been documented.
 Its diet is mostly insects and other arthropods and perhaps includes small vertebrates.

 Breeding

 The foothill screech owl's breeding phenology has not been documented.
 It is assumed to nest in tree cavities, either natural or made by another bird, like others of its genus.

 Vocalization

 The foothill screech owl's song is a "wavering trill" similar to that of the Middle American screech owl (M. guatemalae).
-It "starts quietly, gradually incrasing in volume and pitch, then dropping slightly in pitch but with steady volume [and] decreases in volume near [the] end."
+It "starts quietly, gradually increasing in volume and pitch, then dropping slightly in pitch but with steady volume [and] decreases in volume near [the] end."

 Status

 The IUCN has not assessed the status of the foothill screech owl as a separate species, but includes it with the Middle American screech owl (M. guatemalae).
 It appears to favor intact forest, so "forest destruction [is] undoubtedly a real threat".